Collections and Heritage

 Université PSL is home to great treasures.
 Museums, collections and libraries nestled within PSL’s institutions ensure the preservation of precious historical and often obscure little-known (ou unbeknownst) artifacts and pieces of art, including scientific instruments, paintings, statues, drawings, photographs, glass panels plates, furniture, decorative objects, and manuscripts.
 Accessible to PSL students, faculty and researchers as a rule, some of these collections may be open to the public as well.

-PSL’s schools and institutes, centuries-old institutions developing cutting-edge research and design, hubs of artistic creation and emulation, collectively house the fruits of the curiosity, exploration and passions of the renowned scholars and artists writ into their history.
+PSL’s schools, centuries-old institutions developing cutting-edge research and design, hubs of artistic creation and emulation, collectively house the fruits of the curiosity, exploration and passions of the renowned scholars and artists writ into their history.

 Three museums open to the public (Musée de minéralogie de MINES ParisTech, Musée Curie, Musée Pasteur) and the collections of the Observatoire de Paris constitute an extraordinary assemblage of rich, scientific heritage.